MathewStylianidis/Datasets/README.md

 and 380 images not containing one of these objects.
 For 300 images of each category pixel segmentation masks are provided.
 There is also an improved version of the database with improved pixel segmentation masks. [[Link]](http://www-old.emt.tugraz.at/~pinz/data/GRAZ_02/) [[Improved Dataset Link]](http://lear.inrialpes.fr/people/marszalek/data/ig02/)
 [Person detection, Segmentation]

+#### Images extracted from movies

+* **Frames Labeled In Cinema (FLIC)**: The dataset includes 5003 images extracted from Holywood movies with pose estimation labels.
+The images were obtained by running an object detector on every tenth frame of 30 movies.
+People detected with high confidence (roughly 20K candidates) were then sent to the crowdsourcing marketplace Amazon Mechanical Turk to obtain groundtruthlabeling.
+Each image was annotated by five Turkers for each to label 10 upperbody joints.
+The median-of-five labeling was taken in each image to be robust to outlier annotation.
+Finally, images were rejected manually by us if the person was occluded or severely non-frontal. [[Link]](https://bensapp.github.io/flic-dataset.html)
+[Person detection, Pose estimation]

 ### Face images